ImVispo/Mega-War-Card-Game/README.md

 ## Mega War Card Game

 War is a simple card game, typically played by two players using a standard playing card deck.
-In this version called "Mega War" it can be played with as many players as you want.
+In this version called "Mega War", it can be played with as many players as you want.
 The implementation has defaulted to 4 players, but this can be changed.
 The deck is divided evenly, with each player receiving 26 cards, dealt one at a time, face down.
 Anyone may deal first.
 Each player places their stack of cards face down, in front of them.

 Each player turns up a card at the same time and the player with the higher card takes both cards and puts them, face down, on the bottom of his stack.